-The penis typically stops growing by the end of puberty, but subtle growth signs can continue until the early twenties.
+The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 Understanding Penis Growth Timeline